Figs: The Ancient, Delicious, Slightly Weird “Fruit” (That’s Not Actually a Fruit)

 A Plant With Personality

-Honestly, part of why I love growing figs is their vibe.
+Honestly, part of why I love growing figs is their cool vibe.
 They’re ancient, resilient, quirky plants that thrive in less-than-ideal conditions and still manage to produce beautiful, delicious “fruit.”

-They’re also a great conversation starter, especially when you explain that you’re not technically eating a fruit, but an inverted flower garden inside a sac.
+They’re also a great conversation starter, especially when you explain that you’re not technically eating a fruit, but an inverted flower inside a sac.

-Nature’s weird.
-And I love it.
+Nature’s weird, and I love it.

 Plus, they’re pretty.
 Those big, lobed leaves give your garden or patio a tropical vibe, even if you’re in chilly Chicago (or Philly, like me).